A black outline of a video game controller.

 Ikigai-kan is not a hotel.
 It is not a workshop center.
 It’s a space to live the questions, and reconnect — with nature, culture, others, and yourself.

-Kumi - Founder
+Kumi - Founder & Facilitator

 Some of you know me as an orchestra manager with omoiyari (compassion), someone who brings creativity to food, upcycled instruments, and occasionally enjoys supping with my rabbit.
 My ikigai is centered around caring for others’ well-being.
 Now I’m combining my strengths and Japanese roots to bring you Nihongo-yoku — Japanese Language Bathing — in Rotterdam.